Collards Manual

 ;; Note: I recommend using package nicknames for convenience.

-;; I.e. To allow for post:body instead of collards.post:body, etc.
+;; I.e. To allow for post:body instead of collards.post:body,

 (defmethod content:render ((content post:post)